PioRomo/131-email-client/meetings.md

   * Must have all requirements set for next week's deadline
   * Pio has finished implementation of his features
     * Registration, login, logout, delete account are all implemented and ready to go
-    * This upcoming week: improve features(maybe add password criteria?) and add comments *
+    * This upcoming week: improve features(maybe add password criteria?), add comments, and add other features

 ## 2023-04-28 2:00 - 2:30